-A quite familiar format of conflict reporting happens in politics.
-During assembly sessions, there are often intense arguments and debates between the sitting political party and the opposition.
+A very common format of conflict reporting happens in politics.
+During assembly sessions, there are often heated arguments and debates between the sitting political party and the opposition.
 You may observe these after every assembly session or newspaper.
 Both intellectual and physical conflicts are reported depending on how big the conflict is.

-6. Oddity/Unusualness:
+6. Oddity/Unusualness

-A dog biting an average person is not news but if a man bites a dog, it is news because it is distinctive.
+A dog biting a common man is not news but if a man bites a dog it is definitely news because it is distinctive.
 People enjoy reading about exceptional things - whatever the magnitude may be.
-Often small children who can speak multiple languages make it to the newspaper, although it makes no difference to the social fabric because it"s unusual.
+Often small children who can speak multiple languages make it to the newspaper, although it makes no difference to the social fabric because it's unusual.